-Clarinetist Kira Bokalders maintains a dynamic music career playing with some of the Pittsburgh Tri-State region's finest ensembles, including the Pittsburgh Symphony Orchestra, Canton Symphony Orchestra, Erie Philharmonic, Westmoreland Symphony Orchestra, Pittsburgh Ballet Theatre, Pittsburgh Opera, and Wheeling Symphony.
-Since graduating from Carnegie Mellon University with an M.M. in Performance, she has participated in the Pierre Monteux School, Aspen Music Festival, and most recently the Emerald City Opera in Steamboat Springs, Colorado.
+Clarinetist Kira Bokalders maintains a dynamic music career playing with some of the Pittsburgh Tri-State region's finest ensembles, including the Pittsburgh Symphony Orchestra, Baltimore Symphony Orchestra, Canton Symphony Orchestra, Erie Philharmonic, Westmoreland Symphony Orchestra, Pittsburgh Ballet Theatre, Pittsburgh Opera, and Wheeling Symphony.
+Since graduating from Carnegie Mellon University with an M.M. in Performance, she has participated in the Pierre Monteux School, Aspen Music Festival, and most recently Opera Steamboat in Steamboat Springs, Colorado.
 Always looking to push the boundaries with eclectic and creative engagements, Kira has performed in a number of progressive, immersive stage productions, including Candide and Ainadamar with Quantum Theatre and several productions of Bricolage's Midnight Radio.
 Her latest project is performing in the Allegheny City Ragtime Orchestra with acclaimed jazz pianist Tom Roberts.
-In 2017, the ACRO will be launching a Kickstarter campaign to produce it's first commerical recording.
+In 2018, the ACRO will be launching a Kickstarter campaign to produce it's first commercial recording.

 In addition to performing, Kira maintains an active private teaching studio in the Pittsburgh region.
 Her students have gone on to win chairs in the PMEA Regional and All-State bands and also enter into a number of prestigious performing arts secondary schools and colleges.